Class: Tuesday, Thursday, 12:25-1:45, LCB 222

 Homework: Homework will be assigned and collected roughly every two weeks.
 Students may discuss the problems with others, but it is important to write up one's own solutions.

-Exams: There will be an in-class exam and a take-home final exam (30% each).
+Exams: There will be an in-class exam on April 2, Tuesday, and a take-home final exam (30% each).

 Other dates: Last day to add, drop (delete), elect CR/NC, or audit classes: Friday, January 18.